General Rider Rules

 Any rider whose service is suspended may appeal the decision.
 Once suspended, a rider will receive an official Notice of Service Suspension from TAPS by mail.
 This notice will explain the specific reason(s) for, and duration of, the suspension.
 Should the rider wish to appeal the suspension, they must complete the Suspension of Service Appeal form and return it to TAPS within 7 calendar days from the date of the written Notice of Service Suspension.
 If a rider does not return the completed appeals form within 7 calendar days, the right to appeal is forfeited.

-When TAPS receives an appeal, it shall be forwarded to the TAPS Customer Satisfaction Team.
+When TAPS receives an appeal, it shall be forwarded to the TAPS General Manager.
 Also forwarded will be any written information TAPS possesses on the events leading to the suspension.
-Riders may send their appeals to TAPS complaints by mail, email or phone.
+Riders may send their appeals to TAPS complaints by mail, or in person.
 Appeals should be directed to:

 Sherman, TX 75090